AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Introduction

 To address these challenges, we propose AnomaMind, an agentic time series anomaly detection framework that explicitly formulates anomaly detection as a sequential decision-making process.
-AnomaMind operates through a structured agentic workflow that incrementally constructs diagnostic evidence and refines anomaly decisions over multiple steps.
-Rather than relying on fixed feature inputs, AnomaMind progressively localizes anomalous intervals in a coarse-to-fine manner and gradually augments detection via multi-turn interactions with reusable analysis tools for adaptive feature preparation and diagnostic support.
-Crucially, AnomaMind adopts a hybrid inference mechanism: general-purpose models handle tool invocation and self-reflective refinement, while core anomaly detection decisions are optimized through reinforcement learning under verifiable workflow-level feedback.
-This design enables AnomaMind to integrate flexible reasoning with task-specific optimization, while preserving effectiveness in complex anomaly detection scenarios.
+AnomaMind operates through a structured workflow that incrementally constructs diagnostic evidence and refines anomaly decisions over multiple steps.
+Rather than relying on fixed feature inputs, AnomaMind progressively localizes anomalous intervals in a coarse-to-fine manner and augments detection through a toolkit box that integrates knowledge memory and numerical diagnostics.
+The knowledge memory includes visual anomaly patterns mined from training data, domain knowledge, and tool descriptions, while the numerical-evidence toolkit provides statistical, value-based, change-based, and region-level operators for measurable verification.
+Crucially, AnomaMind adopts a hybrid inference mechanism: general-purpose models handle tool invocation and self-reflective refinement, while a detection-specific policy is optimized through rule-based rewards that encourage valid parsing, F1-score alignment, and false-positive control.
+This design enables AnomaMind to integrate flexible reasoning, contextual grounding, and task-specific optimization in complex anomaly detection scenarios.

-Our main contributions are summarized as follows: \begin{itemize} \item We reformulate the task of TSAD as a sequential decision-making problem, moving beyond discriminative formulations toward an evidence-driven diagnostic process. \item We propose \textbf{AnomaMind}, an agentic time series anomaly detection framework that realizes this reformulation through a structured coarse-to-fine workflow, tool-augmented adaptive feature preparation, and a hybrid inference mechanism that combines general-purpose reasoning with task-specific anomaly decision learning. \item We conduct extensive experiments across diverse time series anomaly detection settings, demonstrating that AnomaMind consistently improves detection performance and validating the effectiveness of agentic, tool-augmented reasoning for TSAD. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We reformulate TSAD as a sequential decision-making problem, moving beyond static discriminative detection toward an evidence-driven diagnostic process.

+\item We propose \textbf{AnomaMind}, an agentic framework built around a coarse-to-fine workflow and a toolkit box that combines knowledge memory and numerical diagnostics.

+\item We design a hybrid inference mechanism in which general-purpose models perform flexible reasoning and tool orchestration, while a detection-specific policy is optimized with verifiable rule-based rewards.